Liberty Tunnel: Reception

 In 1941 it became the first tunnel in the world to provide AM radio reception throughout.

 Since August 1987 the tunnels have provided cellular phone reception.

-The Liberty Tunnels were not the first tunnel in the United States built exclusively for automobiles.
 As the Heinz History Center points out, the Liberty Tunnels were the longest tunnels at that time built exclusively for automobiles.
-The distinction of being the first automobile tunnels in the United States belongs to the Hill St. Tunnel in Los Angeles, which was built 12 years earlier.
+Nevertheless, they were not the first tunnel in the United States built exclusively for automobiles.
+A previous automobile tunnel, the Hill Street Tunnel in Los Angeles, was built 12 years earlier.